 8. Seasoning

-Tips for seasoning oak
+Tips for seasoning beech

 - Raise the wood: lay the firewood on some planks or pallets to allow airflow underneath.